codeigniter4/CodeIgniter4/user_guide_src/source/general/helpers.rst

 even within your View files, although that's not a good practice), as long as you load it before you use it.
-You can load your helpers in your controller constructor so that they become available automatically in any function or you can load a helper in a specific function that needs it.
+You can load your helpers in your controller constructor so that they become available automatically in any function, or you can load a helper in a specific function that needs it.

 .. note:: The Helper loading method above does not return a value, so